Guide

 Can the Anker mouse track on a glass desk?

 No. The standard optical sensor cannot track on glass.
-You need a mouse pad or opaque desk surface.
+You need a mouse pad.
 The MX Vertical's Darkfield sensor tracks on glass without a mouse pad.

 Which mouse has better battery life?